 Ripple Effects for Kids is used across settings and tiers, with both groups and individuals, for students in grades 2 to 5.
-The program can be student-directed, educator-directed, or a combination of both.
+The program can be student-directed, educator-facilitated, or a combination of both.
 This guide serves three purposes.
 To provide implementers:

-- 1) A starting place for planning program delivery - 2) Best practices of use - 3) An overview of the learning system and suggestions to facilitate a lesson
+- 1) A starting place for planning program delivery - 2) Best practices of use - 3) An overview of the learning system and suggestions to facilitate a lesson or expand on a lesson